Sorting under Partial Information (without the Ellipsoid Algorithm): Merge Sort

 The following theorem uses this bound and Theorem~\ref{thm:greedy}. \begin{theorem} For any $\varepsilon >0$, the query complexity of Algorithm \ref{alg:merge_sort} is at most

 \end{theorem}

 \begin{proof} From Lemma \ref{lem:Huffman}, we infer that the query complexity is at most

-\end{proof} We conclude that Algorithm \ref{alg:merge_sort} is an $O(n^{2.5})$ algorithm with query complexity at most $(1+\varepsilon)\log e(P) + O_\varepsilon(n)$, for any $\varepsilon > 0$.
+\end{proof} We conclude that Algorithm \ref{alg:merge_sort} is an algorithm with query complexity at most $(1+\varepsilon)\log e(P) + O_\varepsilon(n)$, for any $\varepsilon > 0$.
+It is shown in Appendix~\ref{app:greedy} that the greedy chain decomposition can be performed in time $O(n^{2.5})$.
+This is actually the bottleneck of the algorithm, and the global complexity of Algorithm \ref{alg:merge_sort} is $O(n^{2.5})$ as well.
+Hence any improvement on the greedy chain decomposition algorithm would yield an improved sorting algorithm.

 Note that again, we can reuse the chain decomposition obtained in the preprocessing phase for sorting any instance with the same partial information in time proportional to the query complexity.